MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-packaging-dot-net.md

 Visual Studio includes the tools you need to configure your application package, such as the manifest editor and the Package Creation Wizard.
 To use these tools, you need a UWP project that will act as the Windows app package container for your app.
 While you can use any UWP project (including C#, VB.NET, C++, or JavaScript), there are some known issues with C#, VB.NET, and C++ projects (see the [Known Issues](#known-issues-anchor) section later in this document), so we will use JavaScript for this example.

 If you want to debug your app in the context of the Windows app package application model, you will need to add another project that will enable the F5 Windows app package debugging.
-For more information see the section [Debugging your Desktop Bridge app](#debugging-anchor).
+For more information see the section [Run, debug, and test a packaged desktop app (Desktop Bridge)](#debugging-anchor).

 Let's start with Step 1 in the journey.

-### Step 1: Convert
+### Step 1: Package

 This step shows how to create a Desktop Bridge app from an existing Win32 project.
 In this example, we'll use a basic WinForms Project that performs read and write operations on the registry.